Donald M. Carter

 103F Principles of Geoscience: Geology and Human Events in North Africa and the Middle East.

 An interdisciplinary study exploring the influence of environment, water resources, climate change and bedrock geology of North Africa and the Middle East on prehistory, history, international relations and prospects for the future.
 Special emphasis on developing GIS skills.
 (Quantitative and Symbolic Reasoning.)
 (Oral Presentations.)
 (Proseminar.)
 Three two-hour class sessions per week.
 Required field trip to the Adirondack region.
 Not open to students who have taken any other course in Principles of Geoscience.
 (Same as Geosciences 103.)
 Maximum enrollment, 15.
 Tewksbury.

 Introduces the Carnival tradition in the Caribbean, examining the rise of Carnival from its slavery and post-emancipation roots; the political and historical dynamic associated with Carnival customs; the complex cultural expressions forged by Carnival’s unique mix of folklore and religion including vodun, dance and dress styles, satire and musical forms like reggae and calypso; the interrelations between the economic and cultural products created by Caribbean peoples, and the spread, content and impact of modern Carnival to large North American cities.
 Westmaas.

 160F History of Jazz.

 A study of jazz from its origins (its African heritage, blues and ragtime) to 1950.
 A survey of jazz styles, including New Orleans and Chicago styles, boogie-woogie, swing, bebop and cool jazz.
-Not open to seniors.
+Open to seniors with consent of instructor.
 (Same as Music 160.)
 Woods.

 218S Politics of Africa.